opowbow/kubedeploy/README.md

 # kubedeploy

-This is collection of K8s deployment methods
+This is a collection of K8s deployment methods